martinschaible/guide-uptime-kuma-monitoring/README.md

 :small_blue_diamond: Now enter the name of your *SNMP community* in the **Community String** field.<br>
 :small_blue_diamond: Enter *1.3.6.1.4.1.2021.4.6.0* as the **OID (Object Identifier)**.<br>

-Now it gets interesting: Kuma receives the SNMP data in **JSON format**, for whatever reason.
 We now set the condition under which an alarm is triggered.
 I've chosen *20%*, which can be considered a *warning* but not yet a *critical* level.

 :small_blue_diamond: Grab your calculator and calculate *20%* of the **total Memory**.
 Enter this value as the **Expected Value**.<br>